rahmed31/POS-Tagger/README.md

 ## Deleted Interpolation

-Previously, a transition probability is calculated with Eq.
-5. However, many times these counts will return a zero in a training corpus which erroneously predicts that a given tag sequence will never occur at all.
-A common, effective remedy to this zero division error is to estimate a trigram transition probability by aggregating weaker, yet more robust estimators such as a bigram and a unigram probability.
+Normally, transition probabilities are calculated using Equation 5 above.
+However, these counts may result in a returned value of zero using a training corpus which erroneously predicts that a given tag sequence will never occur at all.
+A common, effective remedy to this division by zero error is to estimate a trigram transition probability by aggregating weaker, yet more robust estimators such as bigram and unigram probabilities.
 For instance, assume we have never seen the tag sequence `DT NNS VB` in a training corpus, so the trigram transition probability *P*(*VB*∣*DT*,*NNS*) = 0 but it may still be possible to compute the bigram transition probability *P*(*VB*|*NNS*) as well as the unigram probability *P*(*VB*).

 More generally, the maximum likelihood estimates of the following transition probabilities can be computed using counts from a training corpus and subsequenty setting them to zero if the denominator happens to be zero: